patlacroix/TFA-Bot/README.md

 #### Getting started

-1. Copy this spreadsheet, and fill it in. https://docs.google.com/spreadsheets/d/19SLbCQLFKpkSaZ88SAmN_Mg8L8M-TkiB67TJD67lNQA/edit?usp=sharing
+1. Copy this Google spreadsheet, and fill it in.
+Follow the instructions on the "Settings" tab. https://docs.google.com/spreadsheets/d/19SLbCQLFKpkSaZ88SAmN_Mg8L8M-TkiB67TJD67lNQA/edit?usp=sharing

 2. Get a read-only share URL for your spreadsheet.
 (Dont share it with anyone, but you can invite your members for full read/write access)